 Frequently Asked Questions

-It depends on the provider.
-Katelin Buchanan is licensed in Virginia and Kristen Mahoney is licensed in Virginia and Washington, DC.
+• It depends on the provider.
+Katelin Buchanan is licensed in Virginia, California and Washington, DC.; Kristen Mahoney is licensed in Virginia, New York, and Washington, DC.

 As LPCs, we cannot prescribe medication; however, we are happy to make an appropriate referral to a psychiatrist and collaborate with the provider to ensure you get the best quality care possible.